What is the Lymphatic System

 The lymphatic system is a one-way drainage system that transports tissue fluid, cells and larger molecules and debris from tissue spaces (interstitium) back to the cardiovascular system.
 This fluid (lymph) travels to lymph nodes, where it is filtered and "cleaned" of harmful pathogens and waste.
 This filtered fluid is then returned to the cardiovascular system and the process starts over again.
 The lymphatic system is an integral part of our immune system and functions to protect us.
 Poorly functioning lymphatic systems are associated with inflammation, chronic illnesses (autoimmunes) and edema (swelling).

-Meet your Manual Lymphatic Drainage Therapist, Nicole Patterson, CMT, MLD-C
+Meet your Manual Lymphatic Drainage Therapist

 What to Expect: